GiorgioNatili/ntfenervit/setup/README.md

 make devsetup
 ```

-#### PIP Failure
+#### PIL Failure
-PIP is notorious difficult package to install and it will often fail in Ubuntu.
+PIL is notorious difficult package to install and it will often fail in Ubuntu.
 If `make devsetup`
 report error while installing PIP, try:

 ```